JanCBrammer/OpenHRV/README.md

 ## User Guide

 ### Connect your ECG sensor
 Search your Polar sensor (H7, H9, or H10) by clicking `Scan`.
-The MAC addresses of all detected Polar sensors show up in the drop-down menu.
+The addresses of all detected Polar sensors show up in the drop-down menu.
 Select your sensor from the drop-down menu and click `Connect` in order to establish a connection.
-Connect to another sensor anytime by repeating the process above.
+You can connect to another sensor anytime.

 ![connect_sensor](connect_sensor.gif)